zed/imunify360-doc/docs/hooks/README.md

       * users[] / string array / users that have been scanned (if any)
       * total_files / int / number of files checked within the last scanning
       * total_malicious / int / number of detected malicious files
       * tmp_filename / string / path to a temporary file with a list of detected threads.
-The list of threads is in the format of the following command: `imunify360-agent malware malicious list --by-scan-id=... --json`
+The list of threads is in the format of the following command: <span class="notranslate"> `imunify360-agent malware malicious list --by-scan-id=... --json` </span>

     <div class="notranslate">